 Reports can help you uncover sales trends and identify successful reps so you can find the activities and methods they use to nurture prospects and close deals.

 Here are some useful sales reports to generate for your own company:

-- Activity reports.
-These reports help track specific sales activities, such as the average number of emails sent to new leads.
-These are ideal for uncovering flaws in the current sales process so your team can improve in the future.
+Activity reports.
+These reports track specific sales activities like average number of emails sent to new leads.
+These are ideal for uncovering gaps in the current sales process so your team can improve in the future.